-effective range of between 70 and 100 nm from the launch point.
+The vicinity of the ER launch site depends on vehicle performance and the limitations of the range's surveillance assets.
+The vicinity of the ER launch site bounds the first group of scheduled impacting vehicle components if they impact within the range surveillance assets' effective range of between 70 and 100 nm from the launch point.
 While the entire vicinity of the ER launch site does not have to be evacuated of aircraft, the entire vicinity of the ER launch site is under surveillance up through the launch.

 Although there is no formal definition, impact locations more than 100 nm downrange have been treated as downrange impact locations.
-For downrange impact locations where components or debris from a staging action impact the earth, the 45 SW issues a NOTAM for each impact location in accordance with International Civil Aviation Organization procedures through the 45 RANS Office.
+For downrange impact locations where components or debris from a staging action impact the earth, SLD 45 issues a NOTAM for each impact location in accordance with International Civil Aviation Organization procedures.
 The NOTAM area is requested to enclose both the three-sigma dispersion of the impacting components and a five-nm buffer added to the three-sigma dispersion envelope in the downrange, up-range, and cross-range directions.
 The range does not typically survey downrange impact locations unless mission-related resources are available for other reasons.

-The mission-essential airborne assets that survey the launch area are protected to the one-in-one-million probability of impact level.
-The 45 SW calculates the probability of impact for mission-essential aircraft with a reasonable level of confidence because the vulnerability area and the asset locations are known.
+The mission-essential airborne assets that survey the launch area are protected to the onein-one-million probability of impact level.
+45 SLD calculates the probability of impact for mission-essential aircraft with a reasonable level of confidence because the vulnerability area and the asset locations are known.
 While every effort is made to station a support aircraft outside the mission's ILLs, if the aircraft must be within the ILLs, a worst-case scenario is analyzed to assess the asset's safety.
 As a worst case, the analysis assumes the rocket travels directly at the aircraft's support location.
 An aircraft's support location within the ILLs may be acceptable if the aircraft is capable of reaching safety under such a worst-case scenario.